 Have them dress in a zany hat and wear a sandwich board sign made of foam board, with transparent tape straps.
 Make a “pocket” on the board by cutting several small pieces of foam board and gluing them together; the pocket holds order forms and money.

 The wackier the “Compliment Men and Women” are, the more interest they draw.
 And every time they make deliveries, they came back with a hand full of money and new orders.

 Sell donuts and coffee, or baked goods, too — to draw an initial crowd and get people involved — and have “Compliment Man or Woman” give each customer a free compliment with every purchase.

 I hoped that receiving the compliments (verbally from the “Compliment Man or Woman” and via the slip of paper (their memento)) from an unknown person would create interest, cause people to tell their co-workers what had happened and start everyone asking questions.
+And they did!

 The “order slips” came in and out so fast I couldn’t read them all before the “Compliment Men and Women” took them away for delivery.

 But the slips of paper I saw with compliment orders were extremely touching.

 They said things like, “Thanks for your help on the XX project.
 Couldn’t have done it without you,” “Your smile lights the room,” “You’re awesome,” “You always go the extra mile,” and more.